awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 For all normal requests, the checksum should be injected into the header.

 ### Streaming Requests
-For streaming requests which are either authorized with streaming-signing or unsigned, we need to place the checksum in the trailer.
+For streaming requests which are either streaming-signing or unsigned, the checksum must be sent as a trailing header.

 - The `Content-Encoding` header __MUST__ be set to `aws-chunked`.
 - The `x-amz-trailer` trailing header __MUST__ be set to the [checksum header name](#checksum-header-name).